-Eventually, in your pregnancy, you will feel your child move.
-For example, your child may kick, hiccup, move, turn, or contort.
+Eventually, you will feel your baby movement in your pregnancy.
+For example, your baby may kick, hiccup, move, turn, or contort.
 These developments are normal and anticipated.
 As your infant develops, these developments will get more grounded.

 Fluttering, butterflies, or bubbles

 At some point, when you are around 18 to 22 weeks into your pregnancy you will start to feel your baby’s movements.
 From the outset, these little developments want to shudder or “butterflies.”